-Ms. Felton has been trained in Orofacial Myology and is on the certification track for this treatment method, which is designed for children and adults.
+Ms. Felton is a certified orofacial myologist, a treatment method designed for children and adults.
 Orofacial Myology is the assessment and treatment of abnormal patterns of use of the mouth and face and how these impact dentition, speech, and eating/swallowing.

 An Orofacial Myologist can help with

 - Orofacial muscle weakness

 - Mouth breathing

 An evaluation will be completed and daily homework provided.
 This treatment helps shorten the child's time in therapy.
 Click here to download a referal form

 Ms. Felton has completed through Level 3 training in Talk Tools Oral Placement Therapy, an oral motor approach that addresses feeding and speech disorders.
 The approach utilizes the auditory and visual stimuli while adding the tactile and proprioceptive sensory systems.

 It allows the patient to not only hear and see the cues for speech, but to feel them as well.
 In addition, this technique is used to build strength in the orofacial muscles to improve speech clarity and to improve feeding.
 An OPT evaluation examines your child's current functional level and sets up a treatment plan that includes daily homework for the patient with the help of his family and a plan for therapy.
 If the child is not being followed in this clinic, updated assessments may be completed monthly or quarterly.